 I hope this time the US administration has the consent of China, or at least someone able to step in and fill in the gap once the North Korean regime is toppled.
 No joke.
 If this goes down, and it’s looking increasingly like it might be, the USA taking on North Korea, it better go down well.
 There’s no margin for error.
 We can’t afford to turn this into another Iraq or Libya or Syria (assuming it’s not another Vietnam) because if we do, fuck it, we might as well consign 21st-century Western civilization to the dogs of war, in fact, to the warlike mongrels who never win anything because they don’t finish what they start.

-How did things change so much?
+How did we get here?
 We used to be the good guys, for lack of a better term.

 I’m talking about the West in general, which the USA leads.
 We used to stand for freedom, prosperity, progress, innovation, pluralism and creativity.
-Our values were conducive to inclusivity and breakthrough.
+Our values were conducive to inclusivity and breakthrough, at least in principle.

 Now we’re ‘preemptive aggressors’ who can’t finish the job.

-Or, here’s an idea, we could not wage wars at the drop of a hat in the first place.
+Or, here’s an idea, we could avoid waging wars at the drop of a hat in the first place.
 Crazy idea, I know!

-Then again, I’m too much of a cynic, sorry, a realist — I’m too much of a realist for that kind of outlook.
+Then again, I’m too much of a cynic, sorry, a realist — too un-saccharine for that kind of outlook.
 In a world of hominids there will be firearms and bombs and conflict.
-In a world of Putins and Erdogans and Trumps and Mays and Orbans and Dutertes and other strongmen and strongwomen, in a plague of straw leaders and buffoons dressed in official attire there’s no such thing as peace.
-Only rest periods between waves of perpetual conflict.
-Naqoyqatsi.
-Life as war.
+In a world of Putins and Erdogans and Trumps and Mays and Orbans and Dutertes and other demagogues, in a plague of straw leaders and buffoons dressed in official attire, there’s no such thing as peace.
+Only rest periods between waves of perpetual conflict: Naqoyqatsi … Life as war.